 LA teachers and Skirball educators seek learning from one another and draw strength in community.

 Shifting to distance education was no small feat.
 Yet this was the enormous challenge facing America’s teachers when stay-at-home orders went into effect in early 2020.
-At the Skirball, in the wake of more than 100 field-trip cancellations, the school and teacher programs shifted its own practice as well.
+At the Skirball, in the wake of more than one hundred field-trip cancellations, the school and teacher programs shifted its own practice as well.
 Cognizant that remote learning would result in new dilemmas for instruction and require different resources, the Skirball went into inquiry mode, asking teachers what they needed for their virtual classrooms.
 Within weeks of schools shutting down, a council began to form.

 Susie Shiver was one of the first to respond when Skirball educators reached out to hundreds of teachers back in April 2020.
 For years, she had brought her Lassen Elementary School students to explore the galleries and experience live performing arts.
 “It’s a great place to teach my kids,” she praised.
 The Noah’s Ark school tour was especially appealing to Shiver as a specialist in special education.
 “On the Ark, the kids get to learn and listen, touch things and not feel like they’re in trouble,” Shiver noted.
 “They are accepted and feel happy.”
 Shiver had also come for her own professional development, regularly enrolling in Skirball teacher programs.
 She’d also lent her expertise: In 2017, she led a workshop for our Education department on how to meet the needs of children with disabilities—a training that paved the way for inclusive, sensory-friendly hours for Noah’s Ark visitors with autism.